 I’m happy to report that I had the privilege of joining him on several rides while the rest of his family enjoyed bigger rides in the park.

-The highlights for me were joining him on his first two roller coasters, the Great Pumpkin Coaster, and the Woodstock Express.
-He chose the front car both times which means that I might have a riding buddy for life now.
+Highlights for me were joining him on his first two roller coasters, the Great Pumpkin Coaster, and the Woodstock Express.
+He chose the front car both times, so I might have a riding buddy for life now.

 How the Boarding Pass Program Works

-Guests who are in possession of a Boarding Pass will obtain a boarding or “ride” time on the Boarding Pass.
+Guests who have a Boarding Pass will obtain a boarding or “ride” time listed on the Boarding Pass by a park employee of the ride.

-The time on the Boarding Pass is equal to the anticipated wait time for a particular ride from the ride associate at the Alternate Access Entrance (usually a ride’s exit).
+The time on the Boarding Pass is equal to the anticipated wait time for the particular ride from the ride associate at the Alternate Access Entrance (usually a ride’s exit).

-Guests can then choose to rest comfortably away from the queue area, visit a shop, see a show or play a game until their boarding time.
+Guests can rest comfortably away from the queue area, visit a shop, see a show, or play a game until their boarding time.

 *The Boarding Pass is issued for the guest in question and up to 3 riding companions.